 In late November 2010, the iPrEx study published results which found that the daily use of oral Truvada® reduced the risk of HIV infection by 44 percent in HIV-uninfected men who have sex with men.
 Higher adherence and adherence sufficient to detect drug in the blood was associated with higher levels of protection.
-The study also confirmed the safety of Truvada® including a lack of clinically significant effects on the kidneys and the liver.
-Adherence to the daily regimen was challenging to many participants.
+In July 2011, two separate studies reported that an oral dose of Truvada® can provide additional protection to heterosexual men and women in Africa: HIV risk was reduced by 63% in the TDF2 study and by 73% in the Partners PrEP study of serodiscordant heterosexual couples in Africa.
+Africa.
+These two trials found efficacy for Truvada® in both men and women.
+These results contrasted with the findings of the FEM-PrEP study that was discontinued after an interim review found that the study was unlikely to eventually find evidence of Truvada® PrEP efficacy in the high-risk women who had been enrolled.
+Efficacy in serodiscordant couples, who may foster greater adherence by providing social support to each other, but not in some other individuals, is consistent with the findings of the iPrEx study that demonstrated that adherence was the key determinant of PrEP efficacy.
+All studies have confirmed the safety of Truvada® including a lack of clinically significant effects on the kidneys and the liver.
 The ADAPT study seeks to find alternative dosing strategies that are more convenient, which may increase the consistent use of PrEP.
 The ADAPT study will also provide important new information about how tests for drug in the blood may be used to monitor use of PrEP, and how to improve the reliability of self-reporting of pill use.